VardhanSuroshi/Memory-Design-And-Testing/README.md

  **1. We have implemented a 6T SRAM with CR=1.25 and PR=0.85 using
-180nm technology by keeping the length of all devices as 180nm.
+180nm technology by keeping the length of all devices at 180nm.
 We verified the Read and Write operation and also plotted the Butterfly curve for Hold state and Read state.**